Kaustubh0301/research-intelligence-platform/README.md

 ## Why this exists

 This project started as an attempt to build a structured research corpus that could support search, analytics, and retrieval-driven assistants from the same underlying data.
-The Feature Mapper came out of a specific need: given a system being built, which papers are actually relevant to each component, and where are the gaps?
+The Project Mapper came out of a specific need: given a system being built, which papers are actually relevant to each component, and where are the gaps?

 ---